 The Families & Youth in Transition (FYIT) program is a partnership between USF and the San Francisco Unified School District (SFUSD).
 This partnership places USF students as tutors in schools and after-school programs throughout San Francisco.

 A link to the job description is provided below.
 Students who are interested in applying to FYIT should first read the job description and qualifications as well as the hiring process information.
 To apply for an FYIT tutor position please fill out the online application.
 In addition, please send a letter of interest to FYIT@usfca.edu.
-FYIT is currently hiring for the Spring 2013 Semester!
+FYIT is currently hiring for the Fall 2013 Semester!

 Seeking to eliminate academic barriers of homeless students, the Families & Youth in Transition (FYIT) Program was created in 1990 by the McKinney Vento Act.
 It provides a number of services including in-school tutoring.
 Throughout the Fall 2009 semester, enthusiastic and dedicated USF undergraduates have worked closely with transitional students at schools across San Francisco.
 Without a stable home, homeless students often lag behind academically and dependable tutors encourage their success.
 Shoka Marafat, a second year Psychology major, tutors at Galieo Science Academy twice a week.
 She says, “I like to know that my time is being spent for a good cause and that I’m helping my community.".
 Shoka supports her students on their English assignments, creating games and lessons that promote their growth and development.
 “They are wonderful, kind, and smart kids, I love every moment with them!”